-This report sets out the Council's policies on investments and borrowing.
+It includes the detail of the Council's policies on investments and borrowing.
 The Council has a responsibility to set a Treasury Management Strategy for the effective management of investments and borrowings.
-It is designed to protect the Council's finances through limiting exposure to risk.
+It is designed to protect the Council's finances, and safeguarding public funds, through limiting exposure to risk.

-The Strategy proposed is in line with the Medium Term Financial Plan including estimates of capital expenditure, borrowing, costs and targets for income receivable.
+The Strategy proposed is in line with the Medium-Term Financial Plan including estimates of capital expenditure, borrowing, costs and targets for income receivable.